 The first zone is the tree stratum, 60 to 100 feet high and containing maple, ash, elm, beech and other trees.
 The second zone is the sapling or small-tree layer, home to plants such as shadbush and dogwood.
 The third is the shrub layer, where you'll find rhododendron, azaleas, mountain laurel and huckleberries.
 The fourth zone is the herbal layer, housing a few spring boomers.
 Finally, the fifth zone, the ground layer, includes lichens and mosses.

 Alfisols: A Nourishing Soil

-Under the American soil taxonomy system that includes 12 different soil types, most of the stateside TDFs give rise to alfisols, or brown-forest soils.
-Alfisols, which can be found in most of the U.S. but are concentrated especially in the Midwest, support 17 percent of the world's population -- over a billion people.
+Under the American soil taxonomy system that includes 12 different soil types, most of the stateside temperate deciduous forests give rise to alfisols, or brown-forest soils.
+Alfisols, which can be found in most of the U.S. but are concentrated especially in the Midwest, support 17 percent of the world's population.
+That amounts to over a billion people.